jizzi/ScreenSaver/README.md

 ----

 It's pretty much it.
-This project is a screensaver, hacked together from samples of code, which launches any third-party application while showing a blank screen with a specified string on it.
+This project is a screensaver, hacked together from samples of code, which launches any specified third-party application, while showing a blank screen with a specified string on it.

 The application is killed when the screensaver exits.